Adamant-im/AIPs/AIPS/aip-11.md

 ---

 ## Simple Summary
-Describe how clients should process stored data of different contents, allowing to write and read it faster.
+Describes how clients should process stored data for different content, allowing to write and read it faster.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->